jenniferlidotson/reading-notes/README.md

 # reading-notes
-My reading journal for Code Fellows
+This is my reading journal for Code Fellows

-My name is Jennifer and I think JavaScript is *magical!*
+Aloha!
+My name is Jennifer and I think coding is *challenging and fun!*

 Growth mindset means I believe in myself and I can accomplish tasks that are hard.

-## Reminders to stay in a growth mindset:
+## Here are some reminders to help me stay in a growth mindset:

 - I will try again.
 - I will be patient.